-The Silver Lake Sand Dunes are a natural phenomenon that attracts more than a million visitors each year.
+The Silver Lake Sand Dunes are a natural phenomenon consisting of 2,000 acres of sand dunes and attracting more than a million visitors each year.
 Sand, sun, and fun await you at the Silver Lake Sand Dunes nestled between the shores of Lake Michigan and Silver Lake in Oceana County.

 The magnificent dunes are divided into three sections, the northern area is reserved for off-road vehicles where you can test your vehicle and your sand driving skill Whether you rent or take your own vehicle this is a thrill you’ve yet to experience.
 The center region is for hiking, walking, or simply enjoying the beaches of Lake Michigan and Silver Lake.

 The southern end is home to Mac Woods Dune Rides.
 Mac Woods has been here for more than 85 years allowing visitors to enjoy a 40-minute 7-mile tour of the Silver Lake Sand Dunes.

 No other dune area in Michigan allows vehicle access, so be sure to plan for some ORV dune excitement.
 No doubt the Sand Dunes are the main attraction of Oceana County.
 No other dune area in Michigan allows vehicle access.
 Each year on April 1st when the dunes open, the parking lot is near filled, whether it be a bright, sunny spring day or a crisp "retreating-winter," possibly even snowing kind of day.
 And of course, October 31 can be a bittersweet "good-bye until next season" for many ORV enthusiasts.
 The ORV area of the Dunes can be found at 8690 West Fox Road in Silver Lake.
 See you soon!